Unikka/neos-ui-new/README.md

 ## Installation and usage

 The UI is [already included](https://github.com/neos/neos-base-distribution/blob/3.3/composer.json#L24) in the base Neos distribution.
-And on Packagist available via: `neos/neos-ui`
+And on c available via: `neos/neos-ui`

 ### Updating